GreenyHat/UdemyV2/README.md

 ### UdemyV2
-In this respository I will upload my progress as a game developer in Unity-3D and as a C# programmer.
+In this respository I will upload my progress as a videogame developer in Unity-3D and as a C# programmer.
 Along with my other repositories, where I have documentation, notes, and notes of my studies in these repositories (in spanish):

 #### My repos: